johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 This file operates within the "PCE Deflator (BEA)" folder and creates an Excel file and Stata file: "PCE 1982-2015.dta" and "Price Index - PCE (1982-2015).xlsx".

 We downloaded National Data, Table 2.3.4.
 Price Indexes for Personal Consumption Expenditures by Major Type of Product, All years.
 We use the total for all goods and services Price Index.

+##### "State Names.dta" and "counties.dta"

+The "State Names.dta" data files contains state names, abbreviations, and numerical codes to allow for matching of different datasets.
+The "counties.dta" file is a list of all IL counties with a border dummy equal to one if that county borders another state and 0 if not.

 #### Synthetic Control Model + Pre- and Post-Estimation